MY APPROACH AND SERVICES

 Through the use of short and fun lessons adapted based on the developmental level and specific areas of need, I introduce important brain science concepts relevant to laying solid foundations for increased emotional intelligence and neuroplasticity.
 Neuroplasticity is a word to describe our brain’s ability to change and create new neural pathways in response to new information.
 As clients begin to discover how their brain works and how their thoughts, words, and emotions influence their feelings, habits, and actions on a daily basis, we begin to rewire negative mindsets and create new, healthier thought and behavioral patterns.

 Goal Setting and Accountability:

-Positive coaching outcomes require effort, commitment, and willingness to change behaviors and attitudes that are negatively affecting learning or social-emotional progress.
-During the initial stages of coaching, my focus is on helping children and families set realistic and achievable goals that can translate into small, quick successes.
-As children gain skills and self-confidence, I gradually fade support and encourage them to take ownership of their progress by assisting them in setting new, more challenging goals while maintaining accountability and promoting independence.
+Positive coaching outcomes require effort, commitment, and willingness to change behaviors and attitudes negatively affecting learning or social-emotional progress.
+During the initial stages of coaching, my focus is on helping clients and families set realistic and achievable goals that can translate into small, quick successes.
+As clients gain skills and self-confidence, I gradually fade support and encourage them to take ownership of their progress by assisting them in setting new, more challenging goals while maintaining accountability and promoting independence.
 Parents also play an essential role in fostering accountability and independence.
 I provide supportive feedback and troubleshooting to guide parents in this complex task.
 I also provide an online system of communication with the parents to monitor progress and adjust strategies as needed.